vipafattal/QuranX/tajweedprocessor/README.md

 # Tajweed Processor
-Tajweed Quran Parser for Android based on [quran-tajweed](http://api.alquran.cloud/v1/quran/quran-tajweed).
-It helps to create colored text for Quran reciting rules.
+A library for processing Tajweed (reciting) rules in which is based on tajweed edition of alquran.cloud.

 <p align="start">
 <img src="https://github.com/vipafattal/QuranX/blob/master/images/tajweedprocessor.png" width=35% >